pritam-saha-java/inc/README.md

  - site text should be displayed from database (done)
  - load the bottom bars as preload and not through js (done)
  - category page mobile fix (done)
+ - Footer Logo size should be fixed (done)
  - title page changes :
    - top text should be styled properly
  - add incall outcall prices